Moving to Kelowna, BC? Here are 17 Reasons to Live Here in 2023-24

 Thinking about moving to Kelowna, British Columbia or the Okanagan Valley?
-As of 2022, Kelowna is now the fastest growing city in Canada with a boom economy, plenty of things to do year-round, and a strong Kelowna real estate market.
+As of 2023, Kelowna is now the fastest growing city in Canada with a big city economy, plenty of things to do year-round, and a strong Kelowna real estate market with people moving here from around the world.

-Kelowna is a small Canadian city of 153,148 residents in the Province of BC that’s currently ranked 2nd as the best small city in Canada.
-Kelowna offers great weather (2,000 hours of sunshine per year), stunning landscapes & outdoor spaces, wineries, powder-filled ski hills, and excellent schools, Kelowna is a great place to live, and has become a one Canada's most popular cities for families, young professionals, remote workers, and retirees alike.
+Kelowna is a small Canadian city of 153,148 residents in the Province of BC and is currently ranked 2nd as the best small city in Canada.
+Kelowna offers great weather (2,000 hours of sunshine per year), stunning landscapes & outdoor spaces, wineries, powder-filled ski hills, and excellent schools, Kelowna is a wonderful place to live, and has become a one Canada's most popular cities for families, young professionals, remote workers, and retirees alike with almost everything you'd expect from a bigger city.
 What else makes living in Kelowna so special?
 This article shows you the top 17 reasons to move to Kelowna and live in Kelowna in the 2020’s.

 1. Great Weather Year-round

-We get 4 distinct seasons in the Okanagan: hot summers, temperate winters, and mild, pleasant springs and autumns.
-Our hot and dry summers make Kelowna an excellent region for growers, orchardists, and farmers.
+We get 4 distinct seasons in the Okanagan: hot summers, mild winters, and pleasant springs & autumns.
+Our hot and dry summers make Kelowna an excellent region for vegetable growers, fruit orchardists, and farmers.
 The weather in Kelowna summers is one of the main reasons people fall in love with Kelowna and move here.
 Local vineyards and orchards produce apples, apricots, cherries, nectarines, peaches, plums, wine grapes, and berries.
-On the hottest summer days, there are plenty of things to do in Kelowna and the Central Okanagan like hiking, biking, waterparks, activity centres, cinemas, breweries, and shopping malls.
-Kelowna winters are known for being temperate (not too cold), a tad gray with regular cloud cover - but with dry snowfall that leads to excellent snow conditions.
+On the hottest summer days when the Kelowna temp. rises above 30C (and sometimes 40C) there are plenty of things to do in Kelowna and the Central Okanagan like hiking, biking, waterparks, activity centres, cinemas, breweries, and shopping malls.
+Kelowna is known for mid winters (not as cold as Alberta), that are a tad gray with regular cloud cover - but with dry snowfall that leads to excellent snow conditions.
 In wintertime, the weather is perfect for downhill skiing & snowboarding, nordic skiing, sledding, snowshoeing, and ice fishing in the high mountain lakes.
+That's why they call it a four season playground for anyone seeking an active lifestyle.

 Kelowna weather metrics: